turboapps/docs/src/guides/index.md

 For details on building standalone executables, see the [Turbo Studio documentation](/studio/working-with-turbo-studio/standalone-executables.md).

-## 2. Desktop-Based Deployment
+### 2. Desktop-Based Deployment

 Installing Turbo Client on desktops enables direct management of .svm packages.
-This method offers two approaches for managing your application images:
+This method offers two approaches:

-### Using Custom Image Repository
+#### Using Custom Image Repository
 - Store .svm packages on a network share
 - Install Turbo Client on desktops
 - Import packages using CLI commands: